-For example, say you are at-fault in an accident that causes $10,000 in damage and you have a $1,000 deductible.
-You have to pay $1,000 out-of-pocket in order for your insurance company to pay the remaining $9,000.
+Say you are at fault in an accident that causes $10,000 in damage and you have a collision deductible of $1,000.
+You are responsible for covering your $1,000 collision deductible out-of-pocket in order for your insurance company to pay the remaining $9,000.

 Collision deductibles typically range from $100 to $1,000, and you select your deductible amount when you purchase your policy.
 The higher your deductible, the cheaper your premium will be.
 Although it’s tempting to get a higher deductible in order to pay less upfront, you should only choose a deductible that you can afford to pay if your car is suddenly damaged in an accident.

-No, you do not have to pay a car insurance deductible when not at fault unless you file a claim with your own insurance.
-Usually, the at-fault driver's liability insurance will cover your expenses after an accident, but you may want to use your own coverage if fault is undetermined or the at-fault driver is uninsured.… read full answer
+You do not have to pay a car insurance deductible if you are not at fault in a car accident.
+The at-fault driver's liability insurance will usually cover your expenses after an accident, but you may want to use your own coverage, in which case you will likely have to pay a deductible.… read full answer

 It can sometimes take the insurance adjuster a long time to determine fault, which can affect when you receive compensation from the at-fault driver.
 In that case, you can file a claim with your collision insurance, personal injury protection, or MedPay coverage in order to pay for the cost of repairs or medical bills in the short term.